wetneb/openrefine-wikibase/README.md

 * Optimized for speed with redis caching at various places, API calls kept to the minimum ;
 * Autocomplete for properties and items ;
-* Support for SPARQL-like property paths such as "P17/P297" (which fetches the ISO code of the country of an item).
+* Support for SPARQL-like property paths such as "P17/P297" (which fetches the ISO code of the country of an item) ;
+* Language selection (use /$lng/api as endpoint, where $lng is your language code).

 TODO:
 * Better scoring ;
-* Label language selection ;
-* Support for other modes of type matching ;
 * Updating the OpenRefine sources to use this interface by default.

 MIT license.